koendv/micropython-spiram/README.md

 - replace the stm32h750 processor with a pin-compatible stm32h7a3.
 The stm32h7a3 supports memory mapping spi ram and flash; the stm32h750 only supports memory-mapping flash.
 - port micropython to the stm32h7a3
 - add spi ram driver
-- compile openmv (Open Machine Vision) for the stm32h7a3

-*This is work in progress.
-I'll document each step as I do it.*

 ## Take an STM32H7 board